 March 29th, 2019 | Sterling

-Sterling Celebrates Women’s History Month: Women in Tech 02
+Sterling Celebrates Women’s History Month: Women in the Tech Field

 In our concluding twin post celebrating Women’s History month, meet Karissa Johnson, Software Engineer; Shilpa Shastri, Software Engineering Manager; and, Faye Ackeret, UX Designer, from the SureID Engineering division of Sterling that specializes in securely managing biometric data using next generation technology.
 If you missed the first of this twin, click here to read it.